 - Preheat the oven to 350°F.

-- Cover a baking sheet with parchment paper.
-Carefully transfer the roll to the baking sheet.
+- Cover a baking sheet with parchment paper or a silicone baking dish.

 - Transfer the bread to the baking tray.
 Cover it with a clean towel and let the bread rise for half an hour.

 - In a bowl, make an egg wash.
 Beat the remaining egg with papelón syrup (or molasses) and brush the loaf.

 - Bake for 30 minutes, rotating the tray every 10 minutes.

 - The bread is ready once the crust is evenly golden.